-Positive Impact Waste Solutions, LLC is a privately held Delaware corporation based in Odessa, Texas.
+Positive Impact Waste Solutions, LLC is a privately held Delaware corporation based in Denville, New Jersey.
 PIWS manufactures its patented medical waste processing system – the PIWS-3000.
 The PIWS-3000 has been operating continuously since 1997.
-Its current owners moved the manufacturing operations and headquarters to Odessa, Texas in 1999.
+Its current owners moved the manufacturing operations to Alton, Illinois.
 PIWS has customers with established operations in both the United States and internationally.
 PIWS has both domestic and international customers with substantial growth plans.
 It also has distributed our smaller unit at hospitals in the United States.
 The PIWS-3000 was first introduced internationally in Europe in 2001 and China in 2004.
-PIWS has also sold units which are operating in a number of locations throughout China under a long-term, multi-unit contract.
+PIWS has also sold units which are operating in a number of locations throughout China.
 The PIWS-3000 has two patents within the United States and international patents in China, Russia, United Kingdom, Mexico, Korea, Canada, Germany, Turkey, France, Italy, Spain and Ireland and PIWS has filed for international patent rights in several other significant international communities.

 PIWS’s Board of Directors is committed to expanding our patented technology throughout the World.
 The following is a brief synopsis of each of our directors/owners: